Find a plan.

 Are smokers unable to afford insurance under the ACA?

-Q. I’ve heard that under the ACA, smokers have to pay 50% more for health insurance – and that, even if they qualify for a tax credit, the subsidy doesn’t cover the 50% “premium surcharge.”
+Q. I’ve heard that under the ACA, smokers have to pay 50% more for health insurance – and that, even if they qualify for a tax credit, the subsidy doesn’t cover the tobacco surcharge.
 Does this mean that, under the ACA, smokers can’t afford health insurance?

 A. The ACA’s tobacco surcharge appears to make sense – particularly to non-smokers – because it helps to spread the increased healthcare costs of smokers across only the smoking population, instead of spreading it across the whole population.
 But because premium subsidies don’t cover the surcharge, and because a great many smokers have limited income, the surcharge serves to impede access to health insurance for smokers in many states.
 In turn, that means they don’t gain access to smoking cessation programs offered by health insurance policies, and don’t have access to healthcare when they need it most.

 In the U.S. many adults who smoke are poor: Almost a third live below the poverty level.
 Many more have income that doesn’t exceed 138% of the poverty level, which is the upper income threshold for adult Medicaid eligibility under the ACA.
-The ACA’s Medicaid expansion is optional, but 39 states and DC have expanded their coverage so far, extending Medicaid eligibility to adults with household income up to 138% of the poverty level.
-Since most state Medicaid programs do not charge premiums, they do not pay a premium surcharge (some states have expanded Medicaid with a waiver that allows for small premiums for some enrollees; these premiums do not include tobacco surcharges).
+The ACA’s Medicaid expansion is optional, but 40 states and DC have expanded their coverage so far, extending Medicaid eligibility to adults with household income up to 138% of the poverty level (or higher, in the case of DC).
+In most states, there are no premium for Medicaid.
+Some states have expanded Medicaid with a waiver that allows for small premiums for some enrollees, but these premiums do not include tobacco surcharges.

 Which states prohibit or limit tobacco surcharges?